saadpasta/developerFolio/README.md

 - Add More Sections and Move to Multi Page

-- Move all the details to change able details to one file so developer has to just change one file to reflect changes

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):